BackTable / Innovation / Podcast / Episode #52

 with Georgia Näder

-In this episode, host Dr. Diana Velazquez-Pimentel interviews Georgia Näder, CEO of Ottobock, a German prosthetics and orthotics company, on the history of the company, their innovation process, and what to look for in the future of Ottobock.
+In this episode, host Dr. Diana Velazquez-Pimentel interviews Georgia Näder, Vice President of Futuring and Business Transition at Ottobock, a German prosthetics and orthotics company, on the history of the company, their innovation process, and what to look for in the future of Ottobock.

 BackTable, LLC (Producer).
 (2023, May 19).
 Ep.
 52 – Overcoming Limb Loss with Innovation in Prosthetics: The Ottobock Story [Audio podcast].
 Retrieved from https://www.backtable.com